Frequently Asked Questions

 - Ensure you have up to date Bylaws in place (including a member protection, grievance and disciplinary policies) and available to members.

-Little Athletics Australia and all affiliated bodies including all members, temporary / trialing members State & Territory Branches, Zones, Centres, Clubs, officials, accredited coaches, referees, executives and voluntary workers.
+Little Athletics Australia and all affiliated bodies including all members, temporary / trialling members State & Territory Branches, Zones, Centres, Clubs, officials, accredited coaches, referees, executives and voluntary workers.

 No. The policy only provides cover for registered members and parents should be advised that they participate at their own risk.

-Are Little Athletes who have dual registrations covered if they compete in Senior Competitions?Only if the event is sanctioned by Little Athletics.
+Are Little Athletes who have dual registrations covered if they compete in senior competitions?

 Are Senior Athletes competing in Little Athletics competitions covered?